Tympanoplasty: Surgical approach

 Tympanoplasty can be performed through the ear canal (transcanal approach), through an incision in the ear (endaural approach) or through an incision behind the ear (postauricular approach).
 A graft may be taken to reconstruct the tympanic membrane.
 Common graft sites include the temporalis fascia and the tragus.
 The surgery takes 1/2 to 1 hour if done through the ear canal and 1 1/2 to 2 hours if an incision is needed.
 It is done under local or general anesthesia.
 It is done on an inpatient or day case basis and is successful 85–90% of the time.

-Microscopic Versus Endoscopic Tympanoplasty
+Microscopic vs. endoscopic tympanoplasty

 Tympanoplasty, since its initial description by Wullstein had been traditionally done using the microscope and usually through an incision measuring around 10 centimeter behind the ear (postauricular approach).
 Endoscopic minimally invasive tympanoplasty was proposed by Professor Tarabichi in 1999 approach using endoscopic access through the ear canal without making any incision.
 This has gained popularity with the general shift of all surgical techniques towards minimally invasive approaches and Endoscopic ear surgery.